Paul, the INVISIBLE MAN

 Can you picture how much suffering ‘my little drop’ helped relieved?
 Don’t you think it was totally worth it?”

-Paul takes care and feeds his feral cats everyday all on his own.
-If you want to help Paul in this labor of love, click here to make a kind donation.
+If you want to help Paul in this labor of love, click here to sponsor one of his ferals or stray cats he cares for.

 Watch video >